-Yes, sunscreen is safe to use.
-Dermatologists recommend it.
-Scientific studies support wearing it on a regular basis to protect against skin cancer.
+Scientific studies support wearing sunscreen on a regular basis to protect against skin cancer.
 The FDA continues to tell Americans that they should apply sunscreen.
-In fact, after announcing that it's asking for more information about sunscreen ingredients, the FDA added the following language to it's website:
+In fact, after the FDA announced that it's asking for more information about sunscreen ingredients, the FDA added the following language to its website:

 "Given the recognized public health benefits of sunscreen use, Americans should continue to use sunscreen and other sun protective measures as this important rule-making effort moves forward."1

 Sunscreen plays a key role in protecting your skin from the sun.
 When you use a broad-spectrum sunscreen with SPF 30 or higher, it can:

 Decrease signs of aging on your skin

 I recently read an article that suggests the FDA is saying many sunscreen ingredients are unsafe.
 Is this true?

 No, but the regulatory language can be confusing.
 What the FDA has done is issue a proposed rule, which asks manufacturers to provide more data about the safety of several sunscreen ingredients.
 These sunscreen ingredients have been used in the United States for years.